+Administrative issues generally include concerns regarding residency, tuition, course waivers, credit adjustment, graduation, participation in specific activities, financial aid, parking and traffic, and residence halls.
+Administrative issues are generally reviewed by the administrative unit governing the issue.
+Further procedures for handling and resolving administrative complaints shall be created and made available as described in this Section VIII.
+A. Financial and business obligations such as payment of tuition, parking fees, residence hall charges, financial aid, etc., are considered business transactions and are covered by legal agreements in addition to the Student Code.

-Decisions on all issues of an administrative nature, such as admission to the University, residency, tuition, course waivers, credit adjustment, graduation, program eligibility, participation in specific activities, financial aid, parking and traffic, and residence halls, will be resolved based on the procedures outlined in section IX.
-3. Behavioral Issues Unless otherwise specified herein, behavioral issues involving the alleged violation of the Student Code shall be referred to the Dean of Students for resolution according to the provisions hereof.
-4. Student Grievances Against Faculty Grievances against an individual faculty member on grounds other than grading, course sanctions, academic dishonesty, or admission/standing in restricted enrollment programs shall be referred to the appropriate department chair, dean, vice president, or other responsible administrator for resolution according to the provisions of Section 9 of the PPM.
+c..
+Behavioral Issues Unless otherwise specified herein, behavioral issues involving the alleged violation of the Student Code are generally reviewed by the Dean of Students.
+Further procedures for handling and resolving behavioral issues shall be created and made available as described in this Section VIII.
+A. d.
+Student Grievances Against Faculty Grievances against an individual faculty member on grounds other than grading, course sanctions, academic dishonesty, or admission/standing in restricted enrollment programs shall be referred to the appropriate department chair, dean, vice president, or other responsible administrator for resolution according to the provisions of Section 9 of the PPM.
 Specific guidance with respect to this procedure should be obtained from the Due Process Officer.
 Individuals should submit their petitions as soon as possible but no later than six (6) months after the event or issue being contested.
 Where the interests of justice require, however, this time limit may be extended with the approval of the Due Process Officer.
-The student's petition must contain a statement of the relief sought (desired outcome) and a short account of the facts, reasons, and rationale to support the desired outcome.
-5. Student Grievances Against Staff/Administration Whenever possible, complaints or grievances should be resolved at the lowest level possible (ie: staff member, supervisor, director, etc.).
-If unresolved, grievances against an individual member of the University staff or administration should be referred to the vice president having supervisory jurisdiction over the subject matter of the complaint for resolution according to the provisions of the Student Code or other relevant portions of the PPM. (see PPMs 3-2, 3-14, 3-15 and 3-32).
-Specific guidance with respect to this procedure should be obtained from the Due Process Officer.
-6. Off-Campus Behavior Off-campus behavior by students or student groups acting as official representatives of the University or utilizing the name of the University in any capacity or by students or student groups charged with any violent crime may be referred by any interested party to the Dean of Students for review.
-If the behavior is in violation of the provisions of the Student Code and may endanger the safety or welfare of the University community, University action may be taken and sanctions may be imposed.
-7. Criminal Activity/Civil Court Actions
+The student's petition must contain a statement of the relief sought (desired outcome) and a short account of the facts, reasons, and rationale to support the desired outcome. e.
+Student Grievances Against Staff/Administration Whenever possible, complaints or grievances should be resolved at the lowest level possible (ie: staff member, supervisor, director, etc.).
+If unresolved, grievances against an individual member of the University staff or administration should be referred to the vice president having supervisory jurisdiction over the subject matter of the complaint for resolution according to the provisions of the Student Code or other relevant portions of the PPM. (see PPM 3-31a).
+Specific guidance with respect to this procedure should be obtained from the Due Process Officer. f.
+Discrimination/Harassment

+Complaints of discrimination and harassment based on “protected classifications,” including sexual harassment, as more fully identified in that policy and herein, are handled in accordance with PPM 3-32, Discrimination and Harassment.

+g.
+Criminal Activity/Civil Court Actions

-A. The jurisdiction of federal, state, and local courts and law enforcement officials is recognized by the University with regard to criminal offenses and civil matters.
+i).
+The jurisdiction of federal, state, and local courts and law enforcement officials is recognized by the University with regard to criminal offenses and civil matters.

-i) Courts have jurisdiction over cases involving violations of civil and criminal law.
+a) Courts have jurisdiction over cases involving violations of civil and criminal law.

-ii) Weber State University has jurisdiction over violations of University rules and regulations.
+b) Weber State University has jurisdiction over violations of University rules and regulations.